Network access control (NAC) integration with Intune

 How do Intune and NAC solutions help protect your organization resources?

 NAC solutions check the device enrollment and compliance state with Intune to make access control decisions.
-If the device isn't enrolled, or is enrolled and not compliant with Intune device compliance policies, then then device should be redirected to Intune for enrollment and/or for a device compliance check.
+If the device isn't enrolled, or is enrolled and not compliant with Intune device compliance policies, then the device should be redirected to Intune for enrollment, or for a device compliance check.

 If the device is enrolled and compliant with Intune, the NAC solution should allow the device access to corporate resources.
 For example, users can be allowed or denied access when trying to access corporate Wi-Fi or VPN resources.

 Devices that are actively syncing to Intune can't move from Compliant / Noncompliant to Not Synched (or Unknown).
 The Unknown state is reserved for newly enrolled devices that haven't been evaluated for compliance yet.

 For devices that are blocked from access to resources, the blocking service should redirect all users to the management portal to determine why the device is blocked.
 If the users visit this page, their devices are synchronously reevaluated for compliance.

 NAC and conditional access

 NAC works with conditional access to provide access control decisions.
 For more information, see Common ways to use conditional access with Intune.

 How the NAC integration works

 The following list is an overview on how NAC integration works when integrated with Intune.
 The first three steps, 1-3, explain the onboarding process.
 Once the NAC solution is integrated with Intune, steps 4-9 describe the ongoing operation.

 - Register the NAC partner solution with Azure Active Directory (AAD), and grant delegated permissions to the Intune NAC API.